GeorgeGkas-zz/WifiFactoryPass-GreekTool/Readme.md

 The installation might take some time, but when it finished you can run the program from the terminal using the below command:

     ./wifitools.sh

 For more informations, about the GUI and how to use it, check the [project website](http://georgegkas.github.io/WifiFactoryPass-GreekTool)

 #Acknowledgements

 ###Author Informations
  * WifiFactoryPass-GreekTool uses aircrack to recover passwords.
-Airckrack suit have been developed in the last years to hold Windows machines as well, but after a lot of bugs I found and many incompatible network drives, which don't support inject and sniffing in Windows machine, I preferred to develop the app for Ubuntu Linux Systems.
+Airckrack in the last years hold Windows machines as well, but after a lot of bugs I found and many incompatible network drives, which don't support inject and sniffing in Windows machine, I preferred to develop the app for Ubuntu Linux Systems.

- * The software is developed mainly for own use.
+ * The software is developed mainly for my own use.
 It contains some bugs and lucks of good UI.

  * For Ideas, Bug Reports, or any other question, create a ''**New Issue**''